 Choosing native plants that are well-suited to the local climate can further enhance the protective benefits of your landscaping.
 These species are more likely to thrive, requiring less maintenance and offering better resilience against local weather extremes.
 Positioning these plants thoughtfully around your property not only enhances curb appeal but also provides a natural barrier against the elements, helping to safeguard your home year-round.

 Regular inspections and clean-up tasks are vital for maintaining your home's exterior integrity.
 In Pittsburgh, with its range of seasonal weather changes, conducting these checks at least twice a year can prevent many potential problems.
 Before the onset of winter and again before summer, take the time to inspect your home thoroughly.
 Look for any signs of wear and tear that might have occurred during the previous seasons and address them promptly.
+Take a look at your deck area too and see whether or not you might need some deck renovation carried out.
+It’s always best to do that before it is too late.

 Engaging professionals for these inspections can be particularly beneficial.
 They bring an expert eye to the process, often catching issues that you might overlook.
 Professional clean-ups can also ensure that all aspects of your home's exterior, from gutters to roofs to basements, are prepared to handle the upcoming weather conditions.
 This proactive approach not only keeps your home looking its best but also prevents minor issues from escalating into major repairs.